 Funding Local Causes

-Awards for groups using the power of sport and physical activity to benefit local communities.
+Awards for groups using the power of nature to benefit local communities.

-The current High Sherrif, Annie Brewster JP, has chosen a theme of ‘Sport for Good’ and charities/groups are invited to apply who use the power of sport and physical activity to drive social change, and positively impact mental wellbeing, community cohesion, education and other social issues.
+The current High Sheriff, Nicholas Buxton, has chosen a theme of ‘Nurture through Nature’ and charities/groups are invited to apply whose charitable work features nature, and the outdoors, to support vulnerable people and positively impact mental wellbeing, community cohesion, education and other social issues.

 Eligibility Criteria

-• Eligible groups will be charities, community and voluntary groups, CICs limited by guarantee and other not for profit organisations who:
+Eligible groups include charities, community and voluntary groups, CICs limited by guarantee and other not for profit organisations who:

 • Are based in Hertfordshire, or can show specifically how people in Hertfordshire benefit from their activities